 Check toilets periodically for leaks and repair them promptly.

-Water your plants before 8 am or after 6 pm and avoid watering on windy days to reduce evaporative losses.
+Water your plants before 8 am or after 6 pm to reduce evaporation losses.

 Use Treated Sewage Effluent (TSE) from Dubai Municipality (if available) to irrigate green spaces when possible.

-Check sprinkler system valves periodically for leaks and keep the heads in good repair.
+Check sprinkler system valves periodically for leaks and keep the heads in good condition.

 Adjust the timer on automatic sprinklers according to seasonal water demands and weather conditions.

 Install a rain shutoff device on automatic sprinklers to eliminate unneeded applications.

 Place your sprinkler, so it only waters the lawn, not the pavement.
 Avoid sprinklers that spray a fine mist, which increases evaporation.